OffchainLabs/nitro/changelog/mnasr-nit-4688.md

 ### Added
-- Added support for id-set-filter for address filter reporting
+- Added support for a filter-set ID in the address-filter hash list payload